css-materials/course-site/content/home/about-course/index.md

 By the end of the course, students will:

 * Construct and execute basic programs in R using programming techniques (e.g. loops, conditional statements, user-defined functions), and [`tidyverse`](http://tidyverse.org/) packages
-* Identify and use external libraries to expand on R base functions
+* Search and use external libraries to expand on R base functions
 * Apply Git and GitHub workflows for version control using RStudio
 * Implement best practices for reproducible research
 * Understand approaches to debug programs for errors
 * Import data from files or the internet
 * Transform, visualize, and descriptively interpret data
 * Munge raw data into a tidy format
-* Scrape websites to collect data for analysis
+* Scrape websites to collect data
+* Identify methods for manipulating strings

 <!-- * Parse and analyze text documents -->